zacwasielewski/shopify-responsive-images/README.md

-Responsive Shopify images with the `srcset` attribute
+Responsive Shopify images with `srcset` and `sizes`
 ===

-Drop these Liquid snippets into your Shopify theme to generate responsive product and collection images.
+Drop these Liquid snippets into your Shopify theme to make product and collection images responsive.

 Quick start
 ---